sharansahu/calhacks-ml-model/README.md

 ## Acknowledgements

-Starter code is largely based off and modified using https://github.com/civisanalytics/dpwgan
+The starter code is largely based on and modified using https://github.com/civisanalytics/dpwgan